 Privacy is an increasingly important element of a compliance program.
 Businesses are being held to a higher standard by their customers, who have increased interest in understanding how their data is treated from a privacy perspective.

-To aid OpenStack architects in the protection of personal data, it is recommended that OpenStack architects review the NIST publication 800-122, titled “Guide to Protecting the Confidentiality of Personally Identifiable Information (PII).”
+To aid OpenStack architects in the protection of personal data, we recommend OpenStack architects review the NIST publication 800-122, titled “Guide to Protecting the Confidentiality of Personally Identifiable Information (PII).”
 This guide steps through the process of protecting:

 Comprehensive privacy management requires significant preparation, thought and investment.
 Additional complications are introduced when building global OpenStack clouds, for example navigating the differences between U.S. and more restrictive E.U. privacy laws.
 In addition, extra care needs to be taken when dealing with sensitive PII that may include information such as credit card numbers or medical records.
 This sensitive data is not only subject to privacy laws but also regulatory and governmental regulations.
 By deferring to established best practices, including those published by governments, a holistic privacy management policy may be created and practiced for OpenStack deployments.